SKS Load Balancer and Ingress Controller

 As there is no service yet defined, you can only access the webpage of the containers via the respective internal IP inside the cluster.
 Use kubectl get pods -o wide

-, if you want to take a look at the created Pods.
+, if you want to take a look at the created pods.

-To allow access from outside the cluster, you can expose the deployment with a Loadbalancer:
+To allow access from outside the cluster, you can expose the deployment with a load balancer:

 kubectl expose deployment hello --port=80 --target-port=80 --name=hello-service --type=LoadBalancer

-This will create a service named hello-service exposing the deployment hello. --port
+This will create a service named hello-service

-specifies the port on where the LoadBalancer should listen, which should be 80 in most cases. --target-port
+specifies the port on where the LoadBalancer should listen, which should be port 80 in most cases. --target-port

-As we specified --type=LoadBalancer
+As we specified the flag --type=LoadBalancer

 :